 Evaporative cooling and humid climates

 As mentioned above, the level of increase in humidity heavily depends on the type of evaporative cooling system that is used.
-For instance, Oxycom's patented two-stage evaporative cooling technology ensures 60% less increase in humidity than other direct evaporative cooling systems.
-Ensuring a comfortable indoor climate for the occupants.
+For instance, Oxycom's patented indirect/direct evaporative cooling technology ensures up to 70% less increase in humidity than other direct evaporative cooling systems - ensuring a comfortable indoor climate for the occupants.

-It is important to mention that bringing in some moisture into the air has its benefits.
+It is however also important to mention that bringing in some moisture into the air has its benefits.
 For example, a humidity level between 40 and 60% reduces the spread of dust and viruses within a production facility or building.
 Furthermore, it brings a level of comfort as the air that is too dry can irritate the eyes and throat.
 Thus it is essential to have a climate control system in place that provides the air with enough humidity for employees to feel comfortable as well as to protect them from the unlimited spread of viruses.

 Degree of infectivity in relation to indoor humidity.